The Evidence Tree

 This provides an easy way to see how a decision was made for debugging, troubleshooting and audit purposes.

-These visualisations are predominantly designed for Rainbird Authors to use to inspect the chain of reasoning during development or to review decisions in production.
+These visualisations are predominantly designed for Rainbird Authors to inspect the chain of reasoning during development or to review decisions in production.
 Presenting the evidence of a decision to an end-user tends to require a custom solution per use case.
 We can provide assistance on how to construct custom evidence displays for end-users using our APIs.

 Viewing the Evidence Tree